dennissergeev/2017_march_talk/slides.md

   <p>NEODAAS NERC Satellite Receiving Station, Dundee University</p>
 </div>
 <aside class="notes">
-  Not only we used the aircraft and satellite observations, but we also ran the Met Office's numerical model
+* Not only we used the aircraft and satellite observations (such as this impressive MODIS RGB image)
+* we also ran the Met Office numerical model
 </aside>